Parsnips are root vegetables that resemble albino carrots. They are native to Eurasia and have been used in meals for centuries.

 Do Parsnips and Turnips Taste the Same?

 Although they’re both nutritious root vegetables, parsnips and turnips do not taste the same.

 Turnips are tangier and slightly spicy than anything else.

 Turnips belong to the Brassica family along with cabbages and rutabagas.
 Parsnips, on the other hand, belong to the Apiaceae family along with parsley and carrots.

 Mature turnips have a slightly woody flavor with bitter and spicy undertones.
 No matter their age, parsnips retain the same sweet, crispy, carrot-like flavor that makes them popular.

 How to Eat Parsnips

 There are numerous ways to eat parsnips and make them taste as delicious as they are healthy!

-Here are a few of our favourite ways to eat parsnips:
+Here are a few of our favorite ways to eat parsnips:

 You can make a delicious parsnip gratin with feta, cumin, and turmeric.